weirdtangent/pulse-photo-card/README.md

 When `secondary_urls` is configured, tapping anywhere on **any dashboard** (not just the photo frame) cycles through these URLs and back to the home screen.
 Each tap advances to the next URL in the array, wrapping back to home after the last one.

 **Note:** The global tap handler intelligently skips interactive elements (buttons, links, inputs, etc.) so it won't interfere with normal dashboard interactions.
 It only handles taps on empty areas of the dashboard.

+Set `global_tap_mode: always` if you want the same tap-cycling behavior while editing dashboards or when running the card outside the Pulse kiosk (legacy mode).
+Use `global_tap_mode: never` to temporarily disable the global handler without removing your `secondary_urls`.

 This feature is particularly useful for kiosk displays where you want simple tap navigation between multiple dashboards.